Gear We Use

 More specifically, the Solar Green system connects to one of your house batteries and the smart controller identifies (1) if your batteries are charged to over 80% and (2) if the water temperature in your water heater is less than 50 degrees C. Once these two conditions are met, the smart controller switches the power being generated by your solar panels to the heating element and heats your water – keeping it between 43C and 50C.
 So simple and yet such a fantastic solution!

 We have done a lot of research on our search for the ideal yacht, and how to service our boat so it runs sweetly and stays in tip top condition.
-And since we changed our lifestyle we've had more leisure time and have actually read books for pleasure!
-Aannsha has also written a contemporary romance novel - and we will be adding our own 'How To' manuals along the way.
+And since we changed our lifestyle we've had more leisure time and have actually read books for pleasure.
+Aannsha has also written a contemporary romance novel which is a great, easy, steamy read!

-This page showcases all of these in case you'd like to read them for yourself.
+This page showcases the books we find useful, in case you'd like to read them for yourself.
 Every book we recommend on this website is either something that we've found extremely useful for living on a yacht, that we've read in our leisure time, or that we've written ourselves.
 We will be adding to this list over time.

 "If it’s on a boat and it has screws, wires, or moving parts, it’s covered in Boatowner’s Mechanical and Electrical Manual.
 When you leave the dock with this indispensable resource aboard, you have at your fingertips the best and most comprehensive advice..."

 "The most comprehensive and helpful guide for selecting and equipping a cruising sailboat.
 Whether you’re a coastal or offshore cruiser, you’ll find your most pressing concerns treated with the know-how that makes for skillful, confident cruising."